-For the University policy on Emeritus Status, see Policy 1.103V on the Academic Affairs Policies page: https://www.wku.edu/policies/academic-affairs/.
+For the University policy on Emeritus Status, see Policy 1.103V on the Academic Affairs Policies page.

 X. OTHER FACULTY POLICIES

 If any due dates fall on a weekend or university holiday, then the due date will be moved to the next business day.